deathbeds/poser/readme.md

 # Syntax

-A core property of `articles` is that it will not modify Python's abstract syntax tree, rather expresses a large portion of Python's magic methods in the [data model](https://docs.python.org/3/reference/datamodel.html).
+A core property of `composites` is that it will not modify Python's abstract syntax tree, rather expresses a large portion of Python's magic methods in the [data model](https://docs.python.org/3/reference/datamodel.html).
 It considers Python's
-[order of operations](https://docs.python.org/3/reference/expressions.html#operator-precedence) in the api design.  `articles` provides symbolic expressions for common higher-order function operations like `map`, `filter`, `groupby`, and `reduce`. can access any of the `sys.modules;` with tab completion.
+[order of operations](https://docs.python.org/3/reference/expressions.html#operator-precedence) in the api design.  `composites` provides symbolic expressions for common higher-order function operations like `map`, `filter`, `groupby`, and `reduce`. can access any of the `sys.modules;` with tab completion.